 - Development Gag: Concept art for the Seventh Sister once depicted her as having red skin, which is presumably what this Inquisitor is based off of.

-- Hidden Depths: When Vader lashes out at them for hanging out, she and the Twi'lek Inquisitor decide after that they'd rather try to kill him and get their freedom instead of going back to resolve the matter, since they'd probably be killed or worse.
+- Hidden Depths: When Vader lashes out at them for her betrayal, she and the Twi'lek Inquisitor decide after that they'd rather try to kill him and get their freedom instead of going back to resolve the matter, since they'd probably be killed or worse.

 - Villainous Friendship: With the Twi'lek Inquisitor.
 Apparently, they've set up a hobby to drink a local alcoholic beverage for each time they've killed a Jedi there.
-Turns out that for once in this organization, they do genuinely care about each other, as they defend each other from one of Vader's tantrums (as he wants to punish them for their camaraderie) and flee together.
+Turns out that for once in this organization, they do genuinely care about each other, as they defend each other from Vader's assault (as he wants to punish her for her treachery) and flee together.

 An Inquisitor that, alongside the Fifth Brother and a female Inquisitor, accompanied Vader in confronting Eeth Koth and abducting his newborn.